 Russians operate exactly the opposite for them a soldier is like a bullet you

-got so many bullets you got so many soldiers you're going to use this many bullets a day and that many soldiers throw them in there and so when we look
+bullets a day and that many soldiers throw them in there and so when we

 at the horrendous losses the Russians have taken and we we we look at it we interpret it through our own value